15% festive discount on holidays between 2nd - 6th January 2023 (4 night stay minimum).

 The Trouthouse adjoins the owner property but has its own access driveway, parking area and garden.
 While the owners are on hand to help with any guest queries, they are equally respectful of guest privacy.

 Please note that the cottage has a winder staircase which means there is narrowing on one side of the stair treads at the turn and the stairs are fairly steep.
 There is a handrail and a stairgate is available on request should there be younger children in the party.
+They may not be suitable for guests with restricted mobility.
 Please contact us should you have any concerns.

 Sitting just 1.5 miles from St Boswells, this pretty village boasts the fabulous, award-winning Mainstreet Trading bookshop, café, deli and antiques shop, the excellent Blue Coo Bistro at the Buccleuch Arms Hotel for eating out, as well as fresh-from-the-oven pizzas at Hunter Stables.
 The village benefits from a good butchers, small supermarket and the highly regarded Border Gunroom for those essential country supplies.